Economy of Chongqing: Economic history and development

 In ancient China, the Chongqing-Sichuan basin initially possessed a self-sustaining agricultural economy, due to the surrounding natural barriers (e.g. the Qinling Mountains and the Ba Mountain) and weak transportation.
 This form of traditional economy was challenged by Sustainability issues, such as ecological degradation and climate change.
 After the construction of Shudao, a complex road system that overcame the natural barriers, Chongqing successfully connected with China's powerful Central Plains regime and initiated cultural and political communication.
 Chongqing was also finally able to promote the economy by using its extensive resources to trade with these dominant regimes.

 Meanwhile, the core cities of China's western region were initially Xi'an before Sui and Tang dynasty, and Chengdu after Tang and Song dynasty.
 It is only after the Ming and Qing dynasty, during which the ports in the Yangtze river were put in use, did Chongqing become the regional economic and trade centre.
 Along with Sichuan, Chongqing used the Yangtze river as the golden waterway to connect China's inner west region with the coastal region in the east.
 Cities and city groups in the adjacent area, such as the Chengdu-Chongqing city group, Yunnan and Guizhou also acted as the vast hinterland for Chongqing.
 They provided material resources, labour and agricultural products after shipping in the Yangtze river was commenced, which enabled Chongqing to develop its economic and initiate the process of modernisation.

 The modern development of Chongqing's economy has generally mirrored China's own development trajectory.
 Its industrial foundation was laid mostly between 1938 and 1945, when factories moved inland from the coastal regions.
 After the proclamation of the People's Republic of China in 1949, Chongqing undertook further industrial development due to extensive resources found in its vicinity, such as iron and coal.

-During the 1960s and the 1970s, Chongqing was used as an industrial base for military-related industries and the production of heavy mechanical equipment.
+Chongqing was a major recipient of China's investment in industrial capacity during the Third Front campaign.
+During the 1960s and the 1970s, it was used as an industrial base for military-related industries and the production of heavy mechanical equipment.

 After China's economic open-up in 1978, Chongqing received significant growth in foreign direct investment, which grew from an annual average of US$74 million between 1979 and 1996, to an annual average of US$267 million from 1996 to 2000 and an annual average of US$358 million from 2001 to 2005.